Lady Teaches Simple Way to Differentiate Between Adulterated Palm Oil and Original

-- A young Ghanaian lady demonstrated how to differentiate between an adulterated palm oil and an original one in a video
+• A young Ghanaian lady demonstrated how to differentiate between an adulterated palm oil and an original one in a trending video

-- Her demonstration comes at a time when there seems to be a rise in the adulteration of palm oil with Sudan dye on the market
+• Her demonstration comes at a time when there seems to be a rise in palm oil being adulterated with Sudan dye on the market

-- Ghanaians on social media who watched the video thronged the comment section to share their varied thoughts on the process
+• Ghanaians on social media who watched the video thronged the comments section to share their thoughts on the process

-A Ghanaian woman has demonstrated a simple method that can be used to determine whether palm oil purchased from the market is adulterated or not.
+A Ghanaian woman has shared an apparent way to determine whether palm oil purchased from the market is adulterated or not.

-The lady used items that people have in their homes to demonstrate the method.
+The lady used items that people have in their homes to demonstrate the method, with her video sparking reactions on social media.

 Source: Facebook

-In a video on X, she used a transparent glass, water and palm oil.
-The lady filled the transparent glass with water and added palm oil to the same water.
+In a video on X, she used a glass, water and palm oil: she filled the glass with water and added palm oil to the same water.

-She explained that if the palm oil does not mix with the water but remains on top, then it means it has not been adulterated.
+She claimed that if the palm oil does not mix with the water but remains on top, then it means it has not been adulterated.

-However, if the oil mixes with the water after being poured, it suggests that it has been adulterated.
+However, if the oil mixes with the water after being poured into the glass, it suggests that it has been mixed and is not organic.

 "If the palm oil were adulterated, the oil would have diffused into the water.
 The colours of the Sudan dye, for instance, will show.
 But because this is organic, the palm oil is floating on the water."